jankampherbeek/EnigmaSuite/Enigma/Writerside/topics/Configuration-and-settings.md

 *Oblique longitude* provides an alternative calculation as supported by the School of Ram.
 It is also called *True Astrological Longitude Location*.

 **Base orb for aspects**.
-The base orb for aspects will be corrected with the percentages for celestial bodies and aspects.
+Enigma corrects the base orb for aspects with the percentages for celestial bodies and aspects.
 See the paragraph *Appendix: Defining orbs*.
 The value shows the maximum orb for the most important aspect and the most important celestial body.